In-memory tables

 Then we find that A2’s in-memory table is modified:

 B4 modifies records in B3.
-But since B3’s table sequence is a copy, the modification won’t affect the original in-memory table.
+Since B3’s table sequence is a copy, the modification won’t affect the original in-memory table.
 Execute B4 and we get data in B3 as follows:

 A6 again fetches data from the in-memory table: